-- Undo : Undoes the last command. - Cut : Deletes the selected note(s) to the clipboard. - Copy : Copies the selected note(s) to the clipboard. - Paste : Right click over the desired grid square, then select "Paste" to paste the contents of the clipboard to that line starting from that square. - Clear: Right click on an instrument line (in the grid) and select "Clear".
-All notes from the cursor to the end of the line are deleted. - Repeat: Right click at a blank grid square and select "Repeat" (For details see section 5 "Copying whole sections of the displayed pattern"). - Level (single): See section 5, "to change the level of a single note". - Relative level: Right click on an instrument line (in the grid) and select "Relative level".
-Set between -5 and +5. - This will change the level of every note on the line by the set amount. - Natural level: Right click on an instrument line, select "Natural level" then "Softer" "Harder" or "Both".
-This function changes the level of all notes on a line in a somewhat random way to give a more natural feel. - Natural Timing: Right click on an instrument line, select "Natural timing" then "Forward" or "Laid back".
-This function changes the position of all notes on a line in a somewhat random way to give a more natural feel. - Transpose (single/all): see section 5 (Applies to bass notes only).
+- Undo: Undoes the last command. - Cut: Deletes the selected note(s) to the clipboard. - Copy: Copies the selected note(s) to the clipboard. - Paste: Right click over the desired grid square, then select "Paste" to paste the contents of the clipboard to that line starting from that square. - Clear: Right click on an instrument line (in the grid) and select "clear".
+All notes from the cursor to the end of the line are deleted. - Repeat: Right click at a blank grid square and select "repeat" (For details see section 5 "Copying whole sections of the displayed pattern"). - Level (single): See section 5, "to change the level of a single note". - Relative level: Right click on an instrument line (in the grid) and select "relative level".
+Set between -5 and +5.
+This will change the level of every note on the line by the set amount. - Natural level: Right click on an instrument line, select "natural level" then "low" "medium" or "high".
+This function changes the level of all notes on a line in a somewhat random way to give a more natural feel.
+The degree of level variation increases from low to high. - Transpose (single/all): see section 5 (Applies to bass notes only).